LuongPhuHoa/socfish/README.md

     which allows people to get target's social network credentials using generated malicious link.

-# How to install SocFish
+# How to install socfish

     INFO: Social Fisher will be installed into /bin and /usr/local/bin as /bin/socfish and /usr/local/bin/socfish!